Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 Caveats

 An important caveat is to differentiate P aeruginosa colonization from actual lung infection.
 P aeruginosa pneumonia is characterized by fever, cyanosis, hypotension, and rapid cavitation (< 72 hours) on chest radiography.
-Sputum recovered from these cases is typically greenish due to the pyocyanin pigment that is produced by the organism when it invades tissue.
-This is usually accompanied by an almond odor.
+Sputum recovered from these cases typically is greenish due to the pyocyanin pigment that is produced by the organism when it invades tissue.
+This usually is accompanied by an almond odor.

-Enterobacter species do not typically cause hospital-acquired pneumonia (HAP)/ventilator-associated pneumonia (VAP).
-S maltophilia and B cepacia are common colonizers of respiratory secretions, but they rarely, if ever, cause nosocomial pneumonia in otherwise healthy hosts.
-However, they are colonizers/potential pathogens in patients with bronchiectasis or cystic fibrosis.
+Enterobacter species typically do not cause hospital-acquired pneumonia (HAP)/ventilator-associated pneumonia (VAP).
+S maltophilia and B cepacia are common colonizers of respiratory secretions, but they rarely, if ever, cause nosocomial pneumonia in otherwise healthy hosts; however, they are colonizers/potential pathogens in patients with bronchiectasis or cystic fibrosis.

 Duration of therapy